 The member institutes of the Executive Committee are elected in staggered three-year periods and their designated representatives act on behalf of the institutes while on the committee.
 The current Executive Committee includes:

-- Antoine Buyse, AHRI Vice-Chair (Netherlands Institute of Human Rights (SIM), University of Utrecht)
+- Antoine Buyse (Netherlands Institute of Human Rights (SIM), University of Utrecht)

 - Elizabeth Salmón (The Institute of Democracy and Human Rights (IDEHPUCP), Universidad Católica del Peru)

 - Hans-Otto Sano (Danish Institute for Human Rights)

-- Jan Wouters (Leuven Centre for Global Governance Studies)
+- Jan Wouters (Leuven Centre for Global Governance Studies, KU Leuven)